Highland Barbarian by Ruth Langan is a solid start to her series about the Mac Alpin clan, but it is not as exciting as the rest of the sequels are.

 Highland Heather was the tale of middle sister Brenna being used as Queen Elizabeth’s pawn and captured by the enigmatic Morgan Grey, “The Queen’s Savage,” to mend the rifts between the British and Scots.
-I’d rate it 4 to 4 1/2-stars.
-Highland Fire was about the youngest sister, Megan, and a story filled with lots of action, amnesia, and a great, strong-willed heroine paired with a yummy Irish hero.
-That was a 3 1/2 to 4-star read.
+I’d rate it 4 to 4.5 stars.

 In Highland Barbarian, we see the eldest sister Meredith’s story.
-Perhaps if I had read this before the other books, I would have liked it more.
+Perhaps if I had read this before the other books, I would have liked this one more.

 But despite her love, Meredith takes flight once more.
-This time she is conveniently captured by an enemy of Brice who tried to rape Meredith earlier on.
+This time she is inconveniently captured by one of Brice’s enemies who tried to rape her earlier.
 Brice saves the day, but Meredith flees back to her people anyway without so much as a thank you.